-See the table on page 72 for fluid recommendations, capacities and plug torques.
-Always check and change the demand drive fluid at the intervals outlined in the Periodic Maintenance Chart beginning on page 68.
-See page 125 for the part numbers of Polaris products.
+Always check and change the demand drive fluid at the intervals outlined in the Periodic Maintenance Chart beginning on page 67.
+We recommend the use of POLARIS Demand Drive PLUS Fluid.

-Use the recommended fluid.
 Use of other fluids may result in improper operation of components.
+See page 124 for the part numbers of POLARIS products.